What it does: Makes iconic food brands

 Instead of narrowing its applicant pool to those with particular degrees, Kraft Heinz seeks to recruit “fresh thinkers – graduates who are entrepreneurial, self-motivated and enjoy working collaboratively”.

-There are three trainee programs offered by the Australian arm of Kraft Heinz.
-Corporate traineeships are aimed at those aspiring to be a “CEO, CFO, Zone President or beyond.”
+The Kraft Heinz graduate program is aimed at those aspiring to be a “CEO, CFO, Zone President or beyond.”
 This grad program involves an intensive leadership program.
 One designed for “top talent who seek a performance-based culture built on meritocracy”.

 As mentioned, applicants with any undergrad degree are encouraged to apply.
 However, you’ll need to be ambitious, hard-working, passionate, self-starting and willing to move across functional areas and relocate to different cities or countries.
 You should enjoy a challenge, like learning new things and aspire to be a future leader.

-Whatever type of traineeship you apply for, you can expect to take part in a video assessment, logical testing, a day at an assessment centre and one-on-one interviews.
+When you apply, you can expect to take part in a video assessment, logical testing, an engagement centre day and one-on-one interviews with executive leadership.
 The process starts with an online application.

 Kraft Heinz doesn’t provide any public information about the salary and benefits its trainees can expect.
 Judging by the reports of other employees, you should expect to earn a salary at or above the industry average and have access to bonuses or a profit-sharing scheme (if not immediately, then later in your career).